Somayyah/AAA-Examples-and-explaination/README.md

 4. Connection
 5. System
 6. Resources<br>
-**Accounting Record Types**
+**Accounting Record Types**<br>
 1. Stop-only: instructs the specified method (RADIUS or TACACS+) to send a stop record accounting notice at the end of the requested user process.
 2. Start-stop: start-stop keyword to send a start accounting notice at the beginning of the requested event and a stop accounting notice at the end of the event.
 3. none: To stop all accounting activities.<br>

 **Command**<br>